microshare/microshare.github.io/docs/2/technical/microshare-platform/device-cluster-guide.md

 #### What does the Device Cluster process look like?

 Data from your sensors is sent via "Lora" signal to your LoRaWAN gateway.
-The gateways sends the data via WiFi or cellular signal to its corresponding network then to the Microshare network under the source recType name.
-The Device Cluster program takes the data from the source recType, and pushes it into the Microshare Data Lake under the target recType name.
+The gateways sends the data via WiFi or cellular signal to its corresponding network then to the Microshare® network under the source recType name.
+The Device Cluster program takes the data from the source recType, and pushes it into the Microshare® Data Lake under the target recType name.
 From there, the data goes through the decoding function corresponding to the type of your device.
-After, the program POSTs your data in a digestible format to the Microshare API so that it can be represented on your Dashboard or App.
+After, the program POSTs your data in a digestible format to the Microshare® API so that it can be represented on your Dashboard or App.

 ## 2. Creating a Device Cluster
 ---------------------------------------